Mentona Moser: Establishing social work in Switzerland

-Though initially enamored of her grandchildren, Moser's mother soon lost interest and as part of her estate was lost in a relationship with a much younger man, she cut off the daughters' stipends from the inheritance, convinced she was a pauper.
-War austerity and the need to take Edouard for treatments in various spas, began to keep the couple physically apart.
+Though initially enamored of her grandchildren, Moser's mother soon lost interest.
+As part of her estate was lost in a relationship with a much younger man, she cut off the daughters' stipends from the inheritance, convinced she was a pauper.
+War austerity and the need to take Edouard for treatments in various spas began to keep the couple physically apart.
 Simultaneously, they grew philosophically distant as he took up a judgeship and she moved farther left toward Communism.
 They divorced in 1917 and Moser returned to using her maiden name.
 She sued Balsinger for support to pay for Edouard's medical care, but lost the case as no lawyer was willing to argue against a judge.
 To earn income, Moser took a job at Pro Juventute managing maternal and infant care for the next five years.
 In 1921, she joined with others in forming the Communist Party of Switzerland and began speaking and writing about communist activities.
 She became an advocate for women's suffrage and opened a clinic for contraception in Zürich, which was revolutionary at the time.
 Though she became head of the communist women's group, after Rosa Bloch-Bollag died, Moser's authoritative manner brought conflict and her political radicalism put her job at Pro Juventute at risk.
 In 1924, Moser left Zürich for Berlin.